 You can replace the operating system of an instance by replacing the image.
 For more information, see Replace the operating system (system disk) of an instance.

 After the operating system (system disk) of an instance is replaced, the original system disk is released and all data stored on the disk is deleted.
 Before you replace the operating system, we recommend that you create a snapshot of the original system disk to back up data.
-For more information, see Create a snapshot for a disk.
+For more information, see Create a snapshot.

 Can I use an image created from an instance in Account A to replace the operating system of an instance in Account B?